Logo of the The Poor Swiss

 When the institution receives assets that way, it will try to contact the person to get everything in order.
 But often, that person has moved, and the address or contact information is not current.
 In that case, they will wait until retirement and then work with the first pillar to find the owner.

 You could also use the Substitute Occupational Benefit Institution as your vested benefits account.
-However, there are much better vested benefits accounts available.
+However, there are significantly better vested benefits accounts available.

 How to know if you have lost assets?